joelhawksley/identity/components/slides.md

 <% end %>
 ```

-^ We can construct a stress test!
+^ We can build a stress test!

 ^ S Using Evan Phoenix's benchmark IPS gem